 16. My biggest challenge apart from sleep deprivation, is learning to trust myself.

-I may not always get it right but there is power in accepting that and allowing my children to see that we are human too.
+I may not always get it right but there is power in accepting that and allowing my children to see that I am human too.
 We can teach them values by being vulnerable in our humanity.
 Kids just need love and time with you.
 The rest will come.

 17. You absolutely lose yourself and you give your everything to your child.

 Sometimes when I got so overwhelmed and I wanted to cry, I would pick up my crying baby, sit down and tell myself this moment won’t last forever.
 Tomorrow my child will be bigger and different, enjoy this moment.
 I would just stroke my baby and gaze into their eyes and I would instantly feel so much love.
 It got me through so many bad moments.
 The washing, dishes or school drop-offs for other kids would just have to wait.
 Ten minutes late, or a morning off school sometimes isn’t a crime if it makes your life easier and your children happier.